rschuetzler/datacom-labs/Exercise 4 - Routing/4-Routing-Instructions.md

 * Copy the Vagrantfile for this exercise to a folder.
 * Open a command prompt and navigate to the folder where you saved the Vagrantfile.
+    * As a shortcut, you can open the folder in a Windows explorer folder, hold shift, right-click, and choose "Open command window here."
+Be sure to right-click on an empty part of the folder and not a specific file.
 * Run `vagrant up` to bring up the machines.
     * Note that because six machines are defined in the Vagrantfile, any Vagrant command that does not target a specific machine will automatically target all machines.
 It will take a few minutes for this to run.